 An avid lover of nature, Molly has worked in advertising, marketing, and public relations as a graphic designer, art director, and account and production manager.
 She continues her passion for the arts as a sculptor.
 She has been president of the Junior League of Denver, chairman of the Denver Urban Resources Partnership, and co-founder of the Center for Ethics and Social Responsibility, a community-based Colorado nonprofit that helped children develop principled leadership skills.
 She is president of her family’s companies and president of the Swift Wings Foundation which she created to support renewable energy, environmental sustainability, the arts, poverty, and social justice.
 Molly is an officer on the Executive Committee, and a member of the Board of Directors of the Sierra Club Foundation.
 She is a longtime member and Secretary of the Board of Rachel’s Network, and is on the National Advisory Council of American Farmland Trust.
 Molly is a member of the Board of Directors of Idanha Films, Inc. She is the Executive Producer of the Idanha Films documentary film, Arise, which tells the stories of women around the world who are working to heal the planet.

-Louie’s recent theatrical releases include the 3D IMAX film Mysteries of the Unseen World with National Geographic, narrated by Forest Whitaker, and the pollination documentary Wings of Life for Disneynature, narrated by Meryl Streep.
-Mysteries is a journey into invisible worlds that are too slow, too fast, too small and too vast for the human eye to see, while Wings of Life focuses on pollination and the web of life.
+Louie’s recent theatrical releases include the 3D IMAX film Mysteries of the Unseen World with National Geographic, narrated by Forest Whitaker, and the documentary Wings of Life for Disneynature, narrated by Meryl Streep.
+Mysteries is a journey into invisible worlds that are too slow, too fast, too small, and too vast for the human eye to see, while Wings of Life focuses on pollination and the web of life.
 Louie also directed Soarin’ Around the World, an international update to the original Soarin’ ride now showing at Disney Parks in Anaheim, Orlando and Shanghai.

 For Schwartzberg, the greatest satisfaction is creating works that can have a positive effect on the future of the planet.
 “I hope my films inspire and open people’s hearts.
 Beauty is nature’s tool for survival – we protect what we love.
 Nature’s beauty can open hearts, and the shift in consciousness we need to sustain and celebrate life.”